VicXekro/rsa_acc_sage_implementation/.ipynb_checkpoints/README-checkpoint.md

 4. Execute the cell under **Runing Test** to prepare the random entries that will be used for benchmarking
 5. Set the value of *p_len, odd_len, hash_digest, prime_bit_length* based on the description given

-Now, run any of the implemented test to compare the impacts of H_prime with H_odd.